tfpf/ScrollableContainers/README.md

 Riverbank Computing.**

 # Tkinter
-`ScrollableContainers.Tk.ScrollableFrameTk`: a comprehensive implementation of a scrollable frame, and the flagship class of this project.
+`ScrollableContainers.ScrollableFrameTk`: a comprehensive implementation of a scrollable frame, and the flagship class of this project.
 (I wrote the other classes just for completeness.)

 ### Usage
 Add widgets to the `frame` attribute of a `ScrollableFrameTk` object.